CMSgov/cms-ars-3.1-manual-controls-baseline/README.md

 }
 ```

-On the left, attestation applied within the time frame designated in the attestation.json file.
+# On the left, attestation applied within the time frame designated in the attestation.json file.
+(See output file in /samples.)

-On the right, either no attestation was provided or the attestation has expired based on the settings in the attestation file.
+# On the right, either no attestation was provided or the attestation has expired based on the settings in the attestation file.
+(See output file in /samples.)

 ![snapshot](https://github.com/ejaronne/cms-ars-3.1-manual-controls-baseline/blob/main/samples/snap2.gif)